Tree-based Learning for High-Fidelity Prediction of Chaos

 Next, we test TreeDOX on a chaotic spatiotemporal system by forecasting the Kuramoto–Sivashinsky (KS) system: $u_t + u_{xxxx} + u_{xx} + uu_x = 0$, where $x\in[0, L]$.
-To generate the training and testing data, we used length $L = 22$ and $Q = 64$ grid points to discretize the domain, then used RK45 to evolve the system for 400,000 iterations with $\Delta t=0.25$, random initial data, and periodic boundary conditions.
-After removing 2000 transient points, we use 97,441 points for training and 559 points for testing.
-This was done to produce 12.5 lyapunov time for the testing phase, assuming $\lambda_{max}=0.043$ \cite{edson2019lyapunov}.
-We use 1000 previous states as features for each grid point, resulting in a total of $k = 1000\times 64 = 64000$ features, with a time delay of $\xi=1$.
-Fig. \ref{fig:ks} demonstrates promising results for predicting spatiotemporal time series such as the Kuramoto–Sivashinsky system, which are comparable to RC results \cite{pathak2018model}.
+To generate the training and testing data, we used length $L = 22$ and $D = 64$ grid points to discretize the domain, then used the exponential time-differencing fourth-order Runge–Kutta (ETDRK4) method to evolve the system for 50,000 iterations with $\Delta t=0.25$, random initial data, and periodic boundary conditions \cite{kassam2005fourth,pathak2018model}.
+After removing 2,000 transient points, we use 46,837 points for training and 1,162 points for testing.
+This was done to produce 12.5 Lyapunov time for the testing phase, assuming $\lambda_{max}=0.043$ \cite{edson2019lyapunov}.
+Using $\xi=1$ and a quantile threshold of 0.5, TreeDOX selected $k=26$ according to Eqn.~\ref{k}.
+Using $\vec{FI}$ from ETR \#1, $p=585$ of $kD=1,664$ possible features are greater than $FI_0$.
+Fig.~\ref{fig:ks} demonstrates promising results for predicting spatiotemporal time series such as the Kuramoto–Sivashinsky system, which are comparable to RC results \cite{pathak2018model}.